grafana/loki/docs/sources/query/template_functions.md

 The [text template](https://golang.org/pkg/text/template) format used in `| line_format` and `| label_format` support the usage of functions.

 {{% admonition type="note" %}}
-In the examples below, we use backticks to quote the template strings.
-This is because some of the template strings contain double quotes, and using backticks allows us to avoid escaping the double quotes.
+In the examples below, we use backticks to quote some of the template strings.
+This is because those template strings contain double quotes, and using backticks lets us avoid escaping the double quotes.
 If you are using a different quoting style, you may need to escape the double quotes.
 {{% /admonition %}}